simonsays-techtalk/wiretide-controller/README.md

-# Wiretide Controller.
+# Wiretide Controller

 **Wiretide** is a lightweight controller for managing **OpenWRT devices** via a central server.
-It provides a simple web interface, API, and agent integration for device registration, monitoring, and management.
+It provides a simple web interface, REST API, and agent integration for registration, monitoring, and remote management.

-> **Status:** ALPHA — Expect bugs and breaking changes.
+> **Status:** ⚠️ ALPHA — Expect bugs and breaking changes.
-> The agent is still under development and needs testing.
+> The Wiretide agent is still under development and requires further testing.

 ---

-## Features
+## ✨ Features

-- Centralized management for OpenWRT devices.
+- Centralized management for OpenWRT devices
-- Web UI with login and device dashboard.
+- Web-based UI with login and device overview
-- Auto-registration and heartbeat endpoints for agents.
+- Agent registration and status (heartbeat) endpoints
-- HTTPS enabled by default (self-signed certificate).
+- HTTPS enabled by default (with self-signed certificate)
-- SQLite-based backend with easy setup.
+- Simple SQLite backend — no external DB required

 ---

-## Installation (Ubuntu 24.04 or newer)
+## 🚀 Installation (Ubuntu 24.04 or newer)

-Run the following commands on your server:
+### Install the controller on your server:

 ```bash
 wget https://raw.githubusercontent.com/simonsays-techtalk/wiretide-controller/main/install.sh -O install.sh